jensbambauer/seriale/site/content/series/movies-in-real-life.md

 ## Movies in Real Life (German Festival Premiere)
 Country: Argentinia | Genre: Documentary, Travel | Director: Nicolás Amelio-Ortiz, Tomás Gonzáles Montalvo| Writer: Nicolás Amelio-Ortiz, Tomás Gonzáles Montalvo

 Follow Nicolás and his crew as they visit the most famous film locations to discover all of their secrets.
-In the first season, they take a trip to Los Angeles, showing us the most emblematic places from films such as “Kill Bill”, “Back to the Future”, “Forrest Gump”, and many others.
+In the first season, they take a trip to Los Angeles, showing us the most emblematic places from films such as “Kill Bill”, “Back to the Future”, “Forrest Gump” and many others.